 - 5.1 Employment arrangements for chief officers are linked to the relevant national agreements including the National Joint Council for Chief Executives and National Joint Council for Chief Officers.
-It should be noted that pay awards are determined through these national negotiating arrangement and there were no pay increases awarded nationally to these groups from 1 April 2008 to 31 December 2014.
+It should be noted that pay awards are determined through these national negotiating arrangements and there were no pay increases awarded nationally to these groups from 1 April 2008 to 31 December 2014.
 From 1 January 2015 a 2% pay award was agreed, for these groups, although this only applied to salaries of £99,999 or less.
 Salaries above this amount were therefore unchanged.
 From 1 April 2016 a 1% pay award was agreed for these groups and a 1% increase was also agreed from 1 April 2017.
 The pay award from 1 April 2018 was agreed at 2% and 2% was also agreed for 2019.
-The national pay award for 2020 was agreed at 2.75% which is in line with other NJC pay awards. - 5.2 In accordance with the Constitution of the Council, the Appointments Committee is responsible for decision making in relation to the recruitment, pay, terms and conditions and severance arrangements in relation to the Chief Executive, Deputy Chief Executive, Corporate and Service Directors of the Council. - 5.3 For the purposes of this statement, senior management means 'chief officers' as defined within the Localism Act.
-The posts falling within the statutory definition are set out below, with details of their current basic salary;
+The national pay award for 2020 was agreed at 2.75% which is in line with other NJC pay awards.
+The national negotiations on the April 2021 are not yet concluded.
+The national employers made a final offer of 1.75% which has been rejected by the trade unions who are currently balloting on strike action. - 5.2 In accordance with the Constitution of the Council, the Appointments Committee is responsible for decision making in relation to the recruitment, pay, terms and conditions and severance arrangements in relation to the Chief Executive, Deputy Chief Executive, Corporate and Service Directors of the Council. - 5.3 For the purposes of this statement, senior management means 'chief officers' as defined within the Localism Act.
+The posts falling within the statutory definition are set out below, with details of their current basic salary: